haikami/softgames-test/README.md

 After finishing all three tasks I noticed they share a fair amount of structure (reset flow, cleanup pattern, config resolution during startup).

-I intentionally chose **not** to abstract those into a shared base class.
-At this project's size, I felt the extra abstraction would add complexity without providing much value, and I'd rather be upfront about that tradeoff than introduce architecture that wasn't truly justified.
+I intentionally chose **not** to abstract those into a shared base class to avoid complexity without providing much value.

 ---